byu-oit/handel/docs/handel-basics/consuming-service-dependencies.rst

     app_name = "beanstalk-example"
     environment_name = "dev"
     service_name = "queue"

+You can use the :ref:`consuming-service-dependencies-common-vars` to dynamically obtain values such as *environment_name* that will be different depending on which environment your code is currently running in.

 ..
 NOTE::
    All Handel injected environment variables will be all upper-cased, with dashes converted to underscores.
 In the above example, the Beanstalk application would need to use the following prefix for the SQS queue: